What is a Birth Doula?

 - A postpartum visit four to six weeks after the birth to review your birth experience, clarify events that took place around you, answer questions about your baby and elicit feedback about my role as your doula.
 I will also share my written notes from your labor and delivery.

-Since training with Doulas of North America (DONA) in 2006, I have had the honor of assisting more than 80 families as they've welcomed their children into their lives.
+Since training with Doulas of North America (DONA) in 2006, I have had the honor of assisting more than 100 families as they've welcomed their babies into their lives.
 I am grateful to all of the families who have invited me to share in this most joyous day.
 Some scenarios I have helped women encounter include natural childbirth in the hospital and at home; birth with an epidural; twins; induction of labor; and cesarean birth.
 I particularly enjoy the challenge of working with families who desire a natural childbirth experience and mothers who are pursuing a VBAC (vaginal birth after cesarean).
 Whatever you choose, I believe that each birth is beautiful and unique!If you are interested in doula services, please click here to contact me.